University at Albany, SUNY: Performing Arts Center

 The Performing Arts Center is a facility on the Uptown Campus containing five performance spaces.
-Music, dance, theater, international artists, guest lecturers, and collaborations occur in the Main Theater, Recital Hall, Arena Theatre, Studio Theatre, and Lab Theatre.
 The Main Theatre is the largest theater space on the Uptown campus, capable of seating 500 people.
 Designed for music performance, the Recital Hall seats 242 people, 197 on the orchestra level and 45 in the nine circular theater boxes along the periphery on the second level.
 The Arena Theatre is used primarily for small theater performances and acting classes and seats 196.
 The Studio Theatre seats 153 people.
 The Lab Theatre is a 50' square "black box" theater.
-The Lab can seat up to 200 audience members in any seating configuration.
+The Lab can seat up to 200 audience members.

 University Art Museum at University at Albany

 The University Art Museum is centrally located on the Uptown Campus.
 Designed by architect Edward Durell Stone, its interior is an example of late 20th Century modernism.
 Its three galleries provide more than 9000 sqft of exhibition space for six to eight changing exhibitions per year.